neist/pleasant/readme.md

 ```

 ### Benchmarks
 This is a synthetic, "hello world" benchmark that aims to evaluate the framework overhead.
+Don't trust this :-)

 * http.createServer: 27,851 Req/Sec
 * micro: 23,624 Req/Sec